Hello, and Happy New Year to you all.

 Just in case you’re wondering – yes, we do live above a funeral parlour.
 And no, there was nobody in.
 Or no body, in.

 At around 3.30pm we both crashed, hard.
 The adrenaline had worn off and what had actually happened to us was beginning to sink in.
 We hadn’t stopped running around for hours and were starving, dehydrated and emotionally bruised.
-It was surreal, disorientating, and utterly heartbreaking to see your street in such devastation.
+It was surreal, disorientating, and utterly heartbreaking to see your street and town in such devastation.
 We put on our coats and shuffled off to a place of comfort for some hot food and a dry seat – back to the Marine.

 The juxtaposition of the the events of the previous 24 hours were incredibly hard to get my head around.
 The happy and festive outlook I had had the day before was gone, it seemed like another lifetime ago.
 Apparently Christmas was in a day or two as well but it was all completely insignificant to us now.
 It was so cruel that we were celebrating the completion of our house, a 2 year renovation project, just hours before the floods came and now that warm happy home as it had stood was gone; or was it?
 Throughout the day it was becoming increasingly obvious how hugely lucky we were, and although the ground floor had sustained damage and the contents of our cupboards, garden and cars were ruined, in the grand scheme of things we had been extremely blessed.
 Disgustingly lucky.
 A dark and heavy feeling of survivor’s guilt cloaked us and we both struggled to deal with those feelings.

 Over the next few days we watched as car after car was towed away on trucks from the High Street.
 The streets in the area, now emptied of cars, had huge council skips lining the road in their place.
 The skips were filled to the brim with soiled furniture and belongings, everything coated in that thick omnipresent mud.
 Businesses which had only just got back on their feet after recovering from the devastating floods of 2009 were now destroyed once more.
-One of the most heart-breaking sights was all the pianos belonging to Music Zone on the High Street piled in to a skip until there was no more room, then lined up alongside it on the pavement like some twisted musical graveyard.
+One of the most heart-breaking sights was all the ruined pianos belonging to Music Zone on the High Street piled in to a skip until there was no more room, then lined up alongside it on the pavement like some twisted musical graveyard.

-With the social saturation of Social Media, comes great benefit in times of crises.
+With the omnipresent saturation of Social Media, comes great benefit in times of crises.
 Within hours of the event a flood fund had been set up and people unable to lend a hand in person were sitting behind their computer screens and on their phones coordinating a response effort via facebook and twitter.
 The Town Hall was opened for collection of donations and I spent most of Christmas Eve alongside dozens of other volunteers from all over Aberdeenshire processing donations, packing food hampers and wrapping gifts for displaced children.
 The generosity was so widespread that eventually we had to stop taking donations for a while as there was simply nowhere to put them.
 People turned up with vans filled with petrol and handed over the keys to help with aid distribution, local businesses such as Econo-move turned up with piles of boxes for packing, and local community groups like the Rugby club and the Running club mobilised their members to do everything they could to help.
 It was community spirit in its most pure and distilled raw form.

 Christmas came and went in a bit of a blur.
 Nobody in our family was feeling particularly festive at all and the most festive spirit any of us could handle was that which came out of a bottle.
 The rest of the holiday was spent cleaning up and repairing things.
 We got our cars back after they spent 5 days at a valet, where the interiors were scrubbed, heated, cleaned and professionally dehumidified.
 It took a while for them to dry out fully but for the cost of a couple of hundred pounds and half a tank of petrol they are mostly back to normal.